Deterministic-Allocation and Anonymous Joint Advertising in E-commerce Platforms: Experiments

 \subsection{Online A/B Test}

 To further demonstrate the effectiveness of JTransNet, we deploy JTransNet in the joint auction scenario on a real e-commerce platform and conduct an A/B test to further validate the effectiveness of JTransNet.
-During March 2024, we conduct the online A/B tests on 40\% of the traffic, and JTransNet achieves a substantial revenue increase of +1.87\%, compared to the joint auction mechanism that the e-commerce platform was using at that time.
-This further demonstrate the generality and scalability of our model for real joint ad scenarios.
+In real business deployment, a short inference time needs to be ensured to meet the platform’s online performance requirements.
+To achieve this, we deploy our JTransNet using a localized model service in the online mechanism server, which reduces the RPC (Remote Procedure Call) latency from cross-service access, keeping the average inference time of JTransNet under 10ms.
+This effectively supports the model’s launch.
+In our industrial deployment, we further measure the TP99 (99th percentile response time) of JTransNet to be 15 ms, meaning that 99\% of request response times are below 15 ms. Compared to the average inference time, TP99 better captures the tail latency of the model, reflecting the worst-case experience for a small fraction of requests.
+In the online A/B test conducted over a period of one month with 40\% of the traffic, JTransNet achieved a substantial revenue increase of +1.87\% compared to the joint auction mechanism previously used by the e-commerce platform.
+Currently, JTransNet has been fully deployed on the e-commerce platform and continues to generate high advertising revenue.
+All of these fully demonstrate the practical value and scalability of our model in large-scale industrial scenarios.

+In practical industrial deployment, we have also considered whether to adopt an exact-IC architecture or a near-IC architecture.
+First, real-world scenarios differ from theoretical ones.
+Although we theoretically assume that advertisers always bid to maximize their utility, in real advertising scenarios, advertisers often cannot find the optimal misreporting strategy due to the cost of doing so, and instead use a relatively optimal bidding strategy as a substitute.
+In such practical scenarios, near-IC can almost guarantee truthful bidding by advertisers due to the cost of finding the optimal misreport.
+Moreover, in these cases, near-IC may achieve higher revenue than exact-IC by sacrificing a certain degree of incentive compatibility.
+Our experiments also demonstrate that JTransNet achieves significantly higher platform revenue compared to the exact-IC method JAMA.